razi236/RACWF/README.md

 `git clone https://github.com/razi236/ResourceABS`

-`cd abstools`
+`cd ResourceABS`

 `./gradlew assemble`

-The directory `abstools/examples/Rpl` has some examples.
-For simplicity, please put your source file (*.abs) in the same directory (`abstools/examples/Rpl`).
+The directory `ResourceABS/examples/Rpl` has some examples.
+For simplicity, please put your source file (*.abs) in the same directory (`ResourceABS/examples/Rpl`).

-Afterwards, move back to `abstools` directory and use the following commands to run RplTools.
+Afterwards, move back to `ResourceABS` directory and use the following commands to run RplTools.

 `./rplTools.sh`